It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

 You want a small token that says, “I appreciate you,” not something that screams “I’m a pathetic, desperate suck-up.”

 Especially if you’re dealing with magazine editors, remember that they may well have strict rules about not accepting gifts above $10 or $20 in value.
-So you’ll need to be creative!
+So you’ll need to be creative with this kind of freelance marketing!

 But a small-denomination gift card to a favorite store, or even a nicely wrapped small bag of chocolates can be a sweet way to say thanks.